WebEngineering-Univaq/WE_Lecture_Slides/english/Javascript_EN.md

   //function redefined in the nested block foo() === 2;
  }
- //in the outer block the origin all version is not overwritten foo() === 1;
+ //in the outer block the original version is not overwritten foo() === 1;
 }
 ```